Jia-Zhao1998/20.440-Group_Project_JZ_APM/README.md

 The repo contains the code and data to reproduce all figures and results for the group project of 20.440 Analysis of Biological Network (MIT)

 Resident tissue macrophages (RTMs) are present ubiquitously in every tissue and organ, yet how they support tissue and organ function is largely unknown.
-Since intercellular communication is critical for tissue homeostasis, the goal is to use computational methods to unveil cell-cell communication between fat resident tissue macrophages, called vasculature-associated macrophages (VAMs), and other cell types to decode complex cellular circuits and infer novel functions of tissue-resident macrophages.
+Since intercellular communication is critical for tissue homeostasis, the goal is to use computational methods to unveil cell-cell communication between fat RTMs and other cell types to decode complex cellular circuits and infer novel functions of RTMs in adipogenesis.
 The use of scRNA-seq analysis was also conducted to validate and investigate adipose RTM function.

 ## Citation/Method